lonnieezell/myth-auth/docs/authentication.md

     ];

 ### auth.allowRegistration
-This can be either true or false, and determines whether ot not the system allows unregistered users to make a new account by accessing `AuthController->register()`.
+This can be either true or false, and determines whether or not the system allows unregistered users to make a new account by accessing `AuthController->register()`.
 NOTE: This setting is not enforced by `UserModel` so if you add or edit controller and views you are responsible for checking this value.